tobbik/lua-t/docs/T.Net.Socket.rst

   -- meanings: sck    -> instance of Net.Socket
   --           adr    -> instance of Net.Address
-  --           msg    -> instance of Buffer or Buffer.Segment or Lua string --           snt    -> Lua integer, sent bytes
+  --           msg    -> instance of Buffer or Buffer.Segment or Lua string --           snt    -> integer, sent bytes
-  --           max    -> Lua integer, max to send data in bytes
+  --           max    -> integer, max to send data in bytes

   snt  = sck:send( msg )           -- send msg on a connected socket
   snt  = sck:send( msg, adr )      -- send msg on unconnected socket to adr